Could broken plan living be the answer to a more flexible layout? Designers reveal how to get it right in your home

 What are the pros of broken plan layouts?

-While open plan spaces can work really well for those designing a sociable home, designed to allow complete freedom of movement between spaces as well as a clear line of vision that leaves no member of the household or house guest feeling excluded, they do have their drawbacks.
+While open plan spaces can work really well for those designing a sociable home, created to allow complete freedom of movement between spaces as well as a clear line of vision, they do have their drawbacks.

-Completely open plan floorplans can feel lacking in personality and can be rather difficult to heat too from a practical perspective.
-They can also be rather noisy and give you nowhere to escape for a little peace and quiet – essential if you work from home.
+Open plan floorplans can feel lacking in personality and can be rather difficult to heat too from a practical perspective.
+They can also be noisy and give you nowhere to escape for a little peace and quiet – essential if you work from home.

-"While sociability with other household members can be a positive thing, totally open plan spaces can completely eliminate the option of access to privacy in the home," say Resi.
+"While sociability with other household members can be a positive thing, totally open plan spaces can completely eliminate the option of access to privacy in the home," say experts at Resi, an architectural practice specialising in extensions.
 "Whether you need a quiet moment to catch up on emails or your kids are having friends over and have taken over the kitchen, there will be moments in family life when you simply need a sense of privacy and separation."

 Juliette Thomas is the founder and creative director of the London-based interior design and luxury furniture retail company, Juliettes Interiors.
 Juliette has been designing and offering unique exclusive interiors and furnishings since 2005.

-How do you create a broken plan layout?
+How do I appoach a broken plan layout?

-There are many different ways of approaching and creating a broken plan layout and usually a combination of techniques works best for most people.
+There are many different ways of approaching a broken plan layout, and usually a combination of techniques works best for most people.
 The key lies in thinking about how you want to use the space and the needs of everyone in the household.

-1. Invest in multipurpose furniture to screen off areas
+1. Invest in multipurpose furniture or a room divider to screen off areas

 One of the best ways to create a broken plan layout is to position items of furniture, such as freestanding shelving, to act as room dividers.